earthly/website/blog/_posts/2022-11-06-simplify-k8s-using-cr-cp.md

     Learn how to simplify your Kubernetes configuration management using custom resources and controllers.
 This article guides you through creating a configuration template for your microservice infrastructure and shows you how to use a custom controller to generate microservice configurations from the template.
 last_modified_at: 2023-07-19
 ---
-**Explore Kubernetes configuration templates in this article.
-If you orchestrate Kubernetes microservices, Earthly streamlines your build process with reproducible and parallel builds.
-[Discover how Earthly enhances your workflow](/).**
+**This article summarizes Kubernetes configuration templates.
+Earthly ensures reproducible and parallel builds for your Kubernetes setups.
+[Learn more](/).**

 ## Introduction